 Our common stock is currently listed on the Nasdaq Capital Market.
 Nasdaq has requirements that a company must meet in order to remain listed on the Nasdaq Capital Market.
 These requirements include maintaining a minimum closing bid price of \$1.00.
-The closing bid price for our common stock has had periods of time when it traded below \$1.00 for more than 30 consecutive trading days.
-As of August 14, we currently meet all the minimum continued listing requirements for the Nasdaq Capital Market.
-However, if we fail to meet the \$1.00 minimum bid price, we may implement a stock split in order to increase the trading price of our common stock.
+On August 25, 2006, we received a Nasdaq Staff Deficiency Letter indicating that, based on a review of our closing bid price for the previous 30 business days, we were not in compliance with the minimum \$1.00 minimum bid price requirement for continued listing on The Nasdaq Capital Market.
+We have been afforded a 180-day grace period to achieve compliance through achieving or exceeding the \$1.00 minimum bid price requirement for 10 consecutive business days.
+If necessary to maintain our listing, we may effect a reverse stock split.
+As of November 14, 2006, we currently meet all the minimum continued listing requirements for the Nasdaq Capital Market except for the \$1.00 minimum bid price.

-If we fair to maintain the standards necessary to be quoted on the Nasdaq Capital Market and our common stock is delisted, trading in our common stock would be conducted on the OTC Bulletin Board as long as we continue to file reports required by the Securities and Exchange Commission.
+If we fail to maintain the standards necessary to be quoted on the Nasdaq Capital Market and our common stock is delisted, trading in our common stock would be conducted on the OTC Bulletin Board as long as we continue to file reports required by the Securities and Exchange Commission.
 The OTC Bulletin Board is generally considered to be a less efficient market than the Nasdaq Capital Market, and our stock price, as well as the liquidity of our Common Stock, may be adversely impacted as a result.